Meet the Staff

 Communications & Operations Manager

-Kaelen received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver.
-As Program Manager, he manages the export and professional development of Saskatchewan music industry individuals.
-Kaelen’s been actively involved in the Canadian music industry for the past 16+ years as a musician, manager, production manager, promoter, and music publisher.
-He currently runs his own music publishing company called Kmusic Publishing.
-He is also a jury member for various music organizations and sits on numerous cultural boards, including co-director of the Derek Bachman Foundation, and is currently on the host committee for the 2020 JUNO Awards.
+Kaelen received his Arts and Entertainment Management Diploma from Capilano University in North Vancouver and now resides in Saskatoon.
+He manages the export and professional development programs for SaskMusic.
+Kaelen has been actively involved in the Canadian music industry for the past 18 years as a musician, manager, production manager, promoter, and running his own music publishing company.
+He is also a jury member for various music organizations and sits on numerous cultural boards including co-director of the Derek Bachman Foundation and the 2020 JUNOs Host Committee.

 Program & Education Coordinator

 Ben grew up working within the Regina music community and is excited to keep developing his skills and supporting Saskatchewan artists in his position at SaskMusic.
-Ben first got his start working in the industry as producer and volunteer host at 91.3FM CJTR Regina Community Radio over ten years ago, and still hosts two radio shows at Regina Community Radio.
-Ben sits as current President on the Board of Regina Community Radio and also Chair of the Executive Committee.
-His commitment to music continues within the halls of the University of Regina as he is in the process of finishing up a MA in Interdisciplinary Studies with a focus in live performance.
+Ben first got his start working in the industry as producer and volunteer host at 91.3FM CJTR Regina Community Radio over fifteen years ago, and still hosts two radio shows at Regina Community Radio today.
+Ben sits as past President on the Board of Regina Community Radio and also Chair of the Leadership Development Committee.
+His commitment to music continued within the halls of the University of Regina where he enrolled in the Interdisciplinary Studies Masters Program with a focus on live performance.
 While attending the university, Ben was also Research Assistant at the Interactive Media & Performances Labs teaching workshops and hosting community hours for those who want to learn how to make electronic music, scratch records, or record.
 Ben has been a turntablist for over ten years and hosts a monthly DJ night, some video game twitch streaming, old skool Games Workshop fan as well as DJing a number of events in and around Regina.